nodejs/node/doc/api/cluster.markdown

 where over 70% of all connections ended up in just two processes, out of a total of eight.

-Because `server.listen()` hands off most of the work to the master process, there are three cases where the behavior between a normal Node.js process and a cluster worker differs:
+When running within a worker process, `server.listen()` hands off most of its work to the master process.
+There are three cases where the behavior between a normal Node.js process and a cluster worker differs:

 1. `server.listen({fd: 7})` Because the message is passed to the master, file descriptor 7 **in the parent** will be listened on, and the